ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 However, systems like Dynamo are configurable in terms of the degree to which availability is prioritised over consistency (Dynamo has a configurable feature called "Quorum consistency")

 When it was first published in 2007, one of the things that made the Dynamo paper so influential was that it contradicted the prevailing opinion that strong consistency must be given the highest priority.
 Up until then, the majority of the research effort had assumed that the priority was to improve strong consistency and Byzantine fault tolerance.
-However, Amazon realised if you emphasise strong consistency, you are then forced to minimise the occurrence of network partitions; but in practice, this turns out to be extremely difficult simply because networks fail &mdash; get over it!
+However, Amazon realised if you emphasise strong consistency, you are then also forced to minimise the occurrence of network partitions; but in practice, this turns out to be extremely difficult simply because networks fail &mdash; get over it!

 So, basically Amazon said *"Chasing after super high degrees of strong consistency is fool's errand because this also forces us to try to prevent the inevitable (network partitions).
 So, let’s just accept that we'll get better results in the long term if we prioritise availability"* (or words to that effect...)